 - Public domain.

-- Format - For example, book, photograph, text document (unbound), map, drawing.
+- Format - See Metadata Guidelines for controlled vocabulary list.
+For example, book, photograph, text document (unbound), map, drawing.
 If a moving image recording or audio recording, then format specific type and gauge, e.g., 1 /8 inch audio cassette, Film: 16mm.
-See drop-down options.
+See drop-down options on nominations spreadsheet.

-- Number of parts - For example, total number of pages (bound or unbound resources), images, cassette tapes, film reels, LP records, e.g. 3 Pages of 3, or 3 Tapes of 3.
-If you are nominating a folder of items, please let us know the number of items or pages in the folder.
-If you are nominating a scrapbook, please let us know the number of pages, and how many inserts there are per page.
+- Number of parts - For example, total number of pages (for bound or unbound resources), images, cassette tapes, film reels, LP records, e.g. 3 Pages, or 3 Tapes.
+If you are nominating a folder of items, please let us know the number of pages in the folder.
+If you are nominating a scrapbook, please let us know the number of pages and inserts per page.
 It can be approximate; this information is used to estimate costs for digitization.

 - Dimensions or Duration - Physical dimensions (width and height in inches) for texts and still images, e.g., 12 x 18 in.; total running time for audiovisual recordings, e.g., 00:40:00.
 It can be approximate.
 This information is used to estimate costs for digitization.
 If you are nominating a folder of items, please let us know the maximum dimensions of the biggest item in the folder.
 Please note that the maximum dimensions of oversize print materials, e.g., books, photographs, newspapers, that can be accommodated without digital stitching are 37 inches in the long dimension and 28 inches in the short dimension.

-In order to maximize the discoverability of your collection, we strongly encourage you to add more than just the required fields, with an emphasis on the following:
+In order to maximize the discoverability of your collection, we encourage you to add more than just the required fields, with an emphasis on:

 - Item Annotations - Any relevant information as it is recorded on container, label(s), and/or the item itself.
 Record all text verbatim.